An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 \textbf{Design of RQ3-2:} Based on RQ2 results, we found that the SpotBugs tool missed or mislabeled bug severity in many cases, which may lead to undesirable consequences.
 For example, mislabeling the high-severity bugs with low severity values will reduce the bug's importance.
 Thus the development team may postpone the fixing process.
 Therefore, in this sub-RQ, we want to find out the reasons behind why these tools are not able to find the bugs or their severity values.

-To do so, we first manually analyze 25 randomly chosen severe bugs (Blocker, Critical, Major, and High severity categories) in both datasets that are missed by static analysis tools, by comparing the buggy code and fixed code.
+To do so, we first manually analyze 30 randomly chosen severe bugs (Blocker, Critical, Major, and High severity categories) in both datasets that are missed by the static analysis tools.
 In this step, we mainly want to know if the lack of bug patterns in static analysis tools prevents them from detecting these bugs, or if these bugs' nature is such that static analysis tools cannot detect them regardless of what pattern/rule they implement.
-We will provide a few samples in the following section including buggy and fixed code.